April 14, 2025•3 min read

 This behavior often surprises developers coming from systems where messages or tasks can be introspected or filtered before processing.
 In this article, we’ll explore how to deal with this constraint and how to properly introspect a queue's content before republish part of it.

-We will use RabbitGUI to introspect our dead-letter queue.
-It is a RabbitMQ IDE that lets you look at a a queue's messages, filter them, and eventually re-publish them where needed.
+We have to use RabbitGUI to introspect our dead-letter queue.
+It is a RabbitMQ IDE that lets you look at a queue's messages, filter them, and eventually re-publish them where needed.
+To get started, open RabbitGUI and connect to your RabbitMQ server.
+Once connected, you can navigate to your queue and go to the "Consume" tab and hit "Extract messages".

 What RabbitGUI does under the hood is to consume messages from the queue and store them securely in a local database.
-This allows you to browse, filter, and search through messages at will without consuming them from RabbitMQ.
+This allows you to browse, filter, and search through messages at will without all the limitations from RabbitMQ.

 At this point, note that all messages have been removed from the queue and only exist in your RabbitGUI's local database.
 This is a crucial point: RabbitMQ does not allow you to peek at messages without consuming them.
 This means that you should try to republish messages eventually and not keep them forever in RabbitGUI.